david4eva/Salesforce-Constant-Contact-Integration/README.md

 * **1:30**: Verify event registration record creation in Constant Contact.

 🧩 Additional Information
+**Access Token Expiration:**
-Access Token Expiration: Tokens expire after 1,440 minutes; refresh logic is included to keep the integration active.
+Tokens expire after 1,440 minutes; refresh logic is included to keep the integration active.
+**Security**:
-Security: Uses Salesforce’s secure Named Credentials and OAuth 2.0 for safe API interactions.
+Uses Salesforce’s secure Named Credentials and OAuth 2.0 for safe API interactions.
-🤝 Contributing
+🤝 **Contributing**
 Contributions, issues, and feature requests are welcome!
 Feel free to check issues page if you would like to contribute.